 Vertical Bike Hook makes checking your tires a piece of cake.

 As you get your bike ready for spring, remember that properly inflated tires are one of the most important parts of a safe ride.
-After sitting in a storage unit all winter, your tires will certainly need a little air in them before they reach the ideal pressure.
+After sitting in a self storage Lynchburg unit all winter, your tires will certainly need a little air in them before they reach the ideal pressure.
 Use a bike pump that shows the current air pressure to get the perfect amount of air in your tires.
+If you have a fat tire bike for rough terrain riding, you may wish to get yourself some tire liners from somewhere like Reight Good Bikes (whose shop you can visit via https://reightgoodbikes.co.uk/product/tyre-liners-fat-tyre-bikes/) in order to give your tires the best protection possible so you are less likely to get stranded somewhere with a puncture.

 3. Inspect Your Bike